 Winter Sport Safety Tips for Avoiding Traumatic Head Injuries

 A traumatic head injury is an injury that occurs due to forces acting on the head, such as a blow or a jolt.
 Consequently, your brain function is impacted.
 You may feel dizzy or weak or have difficulty moving or coordinating movement.
 You may have trouble remembering things, solving problems, or concentrating.
 Your vision and hearing may also become more sensitive.
+A brain injury typically impacts balance, motor function and even sometimes alters a person’s demeanor.

 And an injury to the brain doesn’t just impact your day-to-day; it can change your life.
 Ultimately, recovery takes time.
 In severe cases, an individual may never fully recover.